 My professional career began in 1985 as a commercial artist in Germany where I was born.
 I worked in advertising for 7 years when an increasing desire for a deeper understanding of human nature led me into psychology and I enrolled at the University of Bremen, Germany where I graduated in 1999.

-After university I decided to give myself time to explore this further and left Germany for a voluntary year at a retreat centre in London.
+After university I decided to leave Germany for a voluntary year at a retreat centre in London.
 At the centre I met an artist who encouraged me to take up painting and introduced me to Quakers.
-I got interested in the Quaker practice of ‘listening within’ as a way of connecting to the ‘divine Light’ that reveals the truth in all things and helps us to centre our lives in it.
+I got interested in the Quaker practice of ‘listening within’.
 It reminded me of the healing gift of silence and inner stillness I had experienced on silent meditation retreats before.
 I started working as a warden at the Quaker Meeting House in Forest Hill, London in 2001, and painting became my main creative outlet.

 Since 2015 my home has been in the beautiful seaside town of Folkestone, Kent, where a thriving art community gradually turns its reputation of a rundown deprived area into a creative hub.
-The years 2016-18 I mainly spent refurbishing the house that is now my home.
+The years 2016-18 were dominated by refurbishing the house that is now my home.
 Since the major work is done, space is opening up to turn my attention back to art.
 After many years of painting I’ve discovered my love for wire and have branched out into making jewellery and small sculptures from recycled materials and found objects.
 I love things with a (hi)story, I feel it gives them soul and that touches and inspires me.

 “Creativity is being in the world soulfully, for the only thing we truly make, whether in the arts, in culture or at home, is soul.”